 - Presenting on research into personal risk profiles and personality factors influencing susceptibility to cybercrime.

 - Facilitating teams competing over ‘CISO: The Board Game‘ which uses LEGO to teach risk management and security investment decisions based on common cyber threat scenarios.
-The game is suited to all audiences and has been played by security professionals at Kiwicon and by university students alike.
+The game is suited to all audiences and has been played by security professionals at Kiwicon 2038AD and by university students and Masters students alike.

-- Hosting a creative security awareness video challenge giving teams 60 minutes to make their own digital campaign.
+- Hosting a creative security awareness video challenge giving teams 60 minutes to make their own digital campaign focused on the theories behind awareness campaigns and how clear and engaging communications is required to build a security culture.

 - Presenting Attack of the Drones: Cybersecurity Lessons from the Gatwick Airport DoS Event to highlight technology risks and the importance of ‘cyber resilience’ for continuity of operations.